How you import from and export to the Andean countries.

 Goods in transit and retrospective certificates of origin

-If you expect goods to be in transit when the EU-Andean agreement ceases to apply to the UK, you can obtain a retrospective certificate of origin.
-This will show that the goods originated in the UK and are eligible for preferential terms if your goods arrive on, or within 4 months after, the UK-Andean agreement starts to apply.
+If your goods were in transit when the EU-Andean agreement ceased to apply to the UK, you can obtain a retrospective certificate of origin.
+This shows that the goods originated in the UK and are eligible for preferential terms if your goods arrived on, or within 12 months after, the UK-Andean agreement started to apply.

-You can get retrospective certificates of origin from your usual provider as soon as the agreement takes effect.
+You can get retrospective certificates of origin from your usual provider.

 Geographical indications (GIs) protect the geographical names of food, drink and agricultural products.